Technical advice regarding Yagi Stack Arrays

 |Spacing (wavelength)||Measured increase over single antenna (dB)|

-Closer spacings other than the optimum will result in less than ideal gain increase and could cause main beam distortion.
+Closer spacing other than the optimum, will result in less than ideal gain increase and could cause main beam distortion.
 It should be remembered that stacking antennas only reduces the beamwidth of the radiation in the plane of the array.
 This should be considered when choosing between a four stack array and a two bay two stack array.

 Power dividers and phasing harnesses

-Our PDY series of cable harnesses to suit base station applications are fully listed in our catalogue along with power dividers for FM and TV broadcast applications.
-Please contact the ZCG Scalar sales team for more information.
+Our PDY series of cable harnesses to suit base station applications are fully listed in our catalogue along with power dividers for FM Radio, DAB Radio and TV broadcast applications.
+Please contact the ZCG sales team for more information.